Housing & servicesHousing & services

 Location is one of the seven elements of adequate housing identified by the UN Committee on Economic, Social and Cultural Rights.1 Residential areas should ideally be situated close to work opportunities, clinics, police stations, schools and child-care facilities.
 In a country with a large rural population, this means that services and facilities need to be well distributed, even in areas that are not densely populated.
 In South Africa, service provision and resources in rural areas lag far behind urban areas.

-The General Household Survey captures information on all household members, making it possible to look at the distribution of children in urban and non-urban households and compare this to the adult distribution.
-Nearly half of South Africa’s children (43%) lived in rural households in 2018 – equivalent to 8.5 million children.
-Looking back over a decade, there is a clear shift in the distribution of children towards urban areas: in 2002, 48% of children were found in urban households, and this increased to 57% by 2018.
-Yet children are consistently less urbanised than adults: In 2018, 69% of the adult population was urban, compared with 57% of children.
+In 2022, 57% of children lived in urban areas while 43% were in rural households – equivalent to 8.9 million children in the rural population.
+Looking back over a decade, there is a clear shift in the distribution of children towards urban areas: In 2002, 48% of children were in urban households, and the urban share increased gradually to 57% by 2017, after which it remained stable.
+Given population growth, the urban child population has grown by 3.2 million, from 8.7 million children in 2002 to 12 million in 2022.
+Children are consistently less urbanised than adults: In 2022, 68% of the adult population was urban, compared with 57% of children.

 There are marked provincial differences in the rural and urban distribution of the child population.
 This is related to the distribution of cities in South Africa, and the legacy of apartheid’s spatial arrangements where women, children and older people in particular were relegated to the former homelands.
-The Eastern Cape, KwaZulu-Natal and Limpopo provinces alone are home to about three-quarters (72%) of all rural children in South Africa.
-KwaZulu-Natal has the largest child population in numeric terms, with 2.6 million (62%) of its child population being classified as rural.
+The Eastern Cape, KwaZulu-Natal and Limpopo provinces alone are home to over 70% of all rural children in South Africa.
+KwaZulu-Natal has the largest child population in numeric terms, with 2.8 million (64%) of its child population being classified as rural.
 The least urbanised province is Limpopo, where only 16% of children live in urban areas.
-Proportionately more children (39%) live in the former homelands, compared with adults (27%).
-More than 99% of children living in the former homeland areas are African.
+Proportionately more children (39%) live in the former homelands, compared with adults (28%).
+Almost all of children living in the former homeland areas are African.

-In 2018, children living in the Gauteng and Western Cape were almost entirely urban based (97% and 94% respectively).
+Children living in Gauteng and the Western Cape are almost entirely urban based (97% and 95% respectively).
 These provinces historically have large urban populations.
-The urban child population in Gauteng alone has grown by over 1.2 million since 2002 and the urban child population in the Western Cape has grown by 435,000.
-These increases would be partly the result of urban births, but also partly the result of within-province movement and migration from other provinces.
+The urban child population in Gauteng alone has grown by over 1.6 million since 2002 and the urban child population in the Western Cape has grown by over 600,000.
+These increases are partly the result of urban births, and also partly the result of within-province movement and migration from other provinces.
 Other provinces that have experienced a marked growth in the urban share of the child population are the Eastern Cape, Free State and North West.
+KwaZulu-Natal, in contrast, has seen a slight reduction in its urban child population, both in percentage and numeric terms.

 1 Office of the United Nations High Commissioner for Human Rights (1991) The Right to Adequate Housing (art.11 (1)): 13/12/91.
 CESCR General Comment 4.
 Geneva: United Nations.

-Although the urban–non-urban variable was always used in the sampling procedure, it was not reported by Statistics South Africa between 2004 and 2010, due to controversy around the definition of area types.
 The area type variable is part of the stratified sample design, and the weights that are applied effectively impose on the data the urban–rural split that is estimated by a demographic model.
 Therefore the distribution of urban and rural households reflects the estimated size of urban and rural populations, and is not a statistical finding of the survey itself.
+Although the urban–non-urban variable was always used in the sampling procedure, it was not initially reported by Statistics South Africa between 2004 and 2010, due to controversy around the definition of area types.
+The geotype variable was subsequently included retrospectively in later releases of the GHS.

-The distinction between urban and rural is described by Statistics South Africa as “rather fluid”, and some areas have been reclassified in the past few years.
+The distinction between urban and rural is described by Statistics South Africa as “rather fluid”, and some areas have been reclassified over the years.
 This is mostly because the ‘semi-urban’ category was dispensed with in the 2001 Census, resulting in a slightly more inclusive ‘urban’ classification which, for example, now includes informal settlements on the urban periphery.

 Changes in sample frame and stratification